 Temperature and downslope wind speed profiles on the RIM tower are shown at hourly intervals in Figs. 6g and h to supplement the time series portrayals in Figs. 6a-f.
 The temperature deficit on the 40 m tower reached 6-8°C by 2100 MST and maintained this deficit during the remainder of the night.
 The depth of the overflowing SBL exceeded the tower depth after 2300 MST.
 The tower temperature deficit reached 6-8°C by 2100 MST and remained at this level for the remainder of the night.
 Jet-like katabatic downslope wind speed maxima of about 3 m s-1 were present within the mid-levels of the tower during most of the night except at 0100 and 0200 MST when wind speeds increased throughout the tower depth.

-The atmosphere inside the crater progressed through 6 distinct phases during IOP4 that will be discussed in the next sections, with frequent references back to Figs. 5 and 6.

-c.
-Wind and temperature structure phases inside the crater
+b.
+Wind and temperature structure evolution inside the crater

-The following sections chronologically step through the different phases of atmospheric structure evolution inside the crater, focusing on hourly changes in vertical temperature structure on selected towers, tethersonde soundings and NE and SSW HOBO lines and hourly changes in wind on a two-dimensional vertical cross-section through the crater basin (Fig. 7).
-Wind data are composited from dual-Doppler wind retrievals (Cherukuru et al. 2015, Lehner et al. 2016a, W17) within and above the crater, tall tower profiles, short tower observations at SSW4 and SSW2 and tethersonde ascents.
-A solid line on each sub-figure in Fig. 7 indicates the base of the RL, which separates the warmer and weaker stability air aloft from colder, higher static stability air in the ground-based SBLs on the plain and in the basin.
-[Dave will add these lines when the final figures are produced]
+The following sections chronologically step through the different phases of the evolving atmospheric structure inside the crater, focusing on hourly changes in vertical temperature structure on selected towers, tethersonde soundings and NE and SSW HOBO lines and hourly changes in wind on a two-dimensional vertical cross-section through the crater basin (Fig. 7).
+Wind data are composited from dual-Doppler wind retrievals (Cherukuru et al. 2015, Lehner et al. 2016a, W17,...) within and above the crater, tall tower profiles, short tower observations at SSW4 and SSW2 and tethersonde ascents.

 Figure 8 provides sample temperature soundings to assist with the terminology and interpretation of Fig. 7.
 The dividing streamline (Fig. 8a) is the central streamline upwind of the crater and outside of its influence that, when lifted up the outer sidewall of the crater, just touches the rim (Leo et al. 2015).
 Flow approaching the crater below the dividing streamline elevation will split horizontally around the crater, while flow above the dividing streamline will be lifted over the rim.
-The dividing streamline elevation was estimated as the elevation on the NEAR tower of the temperature at the base of the RIM tower.
+The dividing streamline elevation was estimated as the elevation on the NEAR tower where the temperature matched that observed at the base of the RIM tower.

-A continuous cold-air intrusion (Fig. 8b) occurs on the SSW inner sidewall when negatively buoyant air lifted over the SSW rim flows down the sidewall (Whiteman et al. 2010; Haiden et al. 2011).
+A continuous cold-air intrusion (CAI, Fig. 8b) occurs on the SSW inner sidewall when negatively buoyant air lifted over the SSW rim flows down the sidewall (Whiteman et al. 2010; Haiden et al. 2011).
 A diagnostic indicator of the CAI is a super-adiabatic temperature profile on the SSW HOBO line (W17).
 The HOBO lines extend over the rim and out onto the adjacent plain, so temperature profiles include information on the outer sidewalls.

 A bifurcation (Fig. 8c) occurs when a stable layer coming over the rim splits into a negatively buoyant current that runs down the inner sidewall and a non-negatively buoyant current that flows quasi-horizontally over the crater.
 In this situation the TS-SW sounding inside the basin will be warmer than the TS-C sounding, will have a capping stable layer at rim level that is missing the lower negatively buoyant portion that has run down the sidewall, and a layer of warm neutrally stratified air below the rim indicating the presence of a "cavity" that forms between the two currents.